-x.
+xi.
 Own account workers These are the workers who are not employee of any other but do their work at their own.
-For example, hawkers and street suppliers or small shop keepers who do not employee others. xi.
-Employees These are persons, which receive income from their employers.

-xii.
-Recipient of property and transfer incomes These are persons, which receive income from property or transfers as the largest source.
+For example, hawkers and street suppliers or small shop keepers who do not employee others. xii.
+Recipient of property or transfer incomes These are persons, which receive income from property or transfers as the largest source.